Nothing drives parents crazier than mealtime. But when I became a dad, I wondered how to overcome picky eating with your child.

-Overcome picky eating with your toddler or older child by having a set mealtime routine.
-Get the kids involved with shopping and/or meal prep so they feel like they have a say.
-Make one meal for the family and don’t give in every time they fuss.
-You can also find ways to make healthier versions of their favorites.
+Have a set mealtime routine.
+Get the kids involved with shopping & meal prep so they feel like they have a say.
+Make one meal for the whole family & don’t give in every time they fuss.
 Lastly, you can reward them for trying new things and being open-minded about new foods.

 Why is being a picky eater bad?

 Having a preference for certain foods isn’t bad unless the child starts demanding a lot and it becomes a burden on you.

 Making a separate meal for your child each day, taking them to the restaurant of their choice only and buying the grocery items they like not only makes your job harder.
 But it also sends the child the (wrong) message that the world should cater to them.